-Data Access Worldwide has announced the release of DataFlex 2019 / 19.1 – the latest version of it’s Web and Windows application development tool.
+Data Access Worldwide has announced that DataFlex 2019/19.1 is released – the latest version of it’s Web and Windows application development tool.

 Language and code cleanup

 DataFlex has been around a long time and that is something to be celebrated.
 However, through the decades, coding ideas and approaches have changed and DataFlex 2019/19.1 brings with it an opportunity for you to ’dust off’ some of your old code and embrace new thinking.

 This is, of course, an optional process and is mostly handled through a new compiler warning system.
 Your existing applications will continue to run the same.
 There are some cases where your existing application may generate compiler errors, but these are easily addressed.

 Data Access believes that clean code is the way forward and has documented the steps they have taken to in the direction of this holy grail.
 See How we cleaned up our own code.

 For more information, including details of obsolete commands and classes and If/Else/Case Debugging see Language and Code Cleanup.